iShape-Swift/iOverlay/README.md

 <img src="https://github.com/iShape-Swift/iOverlay/blob/main/Readme/balloons.svg" width="250"/>
 </p>

-The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
+The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd or non-zero rule.
 This algorithm is based on Vatti clipping ideas but is an original implementation.

 ## [Demo](https://ishape-rust.github.io/iShape-js/overlay/stars_demo.html)